Queen Victoria: Postal Reform and the Natural History of Her Age

 the Hunterian and the British Museums, where he worked between 1827-1856 and 1856-1883 respectively .

-He also corresponded with officials and governors across the British colonies,
+He also corresponded with officials and governors across the British colonies and explorers,

 who assisted him in obtaining fossils and other specimens from remote parts of the British Empire.